Test for MLB players will be how deal looks to them in ’26

 Clark said Manfred called him on Thursday to congratulate him on the union’s ratification vote.

-”There’s a lot of work to do moving forward with respect to where our game is at and where we need to head,” Clark said.
+“There’s a lot of work to do moving forward with respect to where our game is at and where it needs to head,” Clark said.